 During 2017 three areas will be piloted:

-- “Stakeholder Management and Community Building” 24 February – 01 March 2017 in Prague/Brno CZ, organised by the Institute of Molecular Genetics, Academy of Sciences Czech Republic (deadline for submission: 15 January 2017).
+- “Stakeholder Management and Community Building” May/June 2017 in Prague/Brno CZ, organised by the Institute of Molecular Genetics, Academy of Sciences Czech Republic (deadline for submission: 31 March 2017).
 For more information click here.

 - “Strategic Vision, Governance and Business Development” 6 – 7 or 10 – 11 April 2017 in Amsterdam NL, organised by EATRIS-ERIC (deadline for submission: 5 March 2017)

 - “Service Provision” 2 – 5 May 2017 in Hinxton UK, organised by EMBL-EBI (deadline for submission: 31 March 2017)

 If interested please visit the RItrain Staff Exchange webpage